Ruth Hope Crow: Early life

 Crow was born in Ballarat, Victoria, on 14 September 1916.
 Her mother had been a school teacher prior to marriage.
 Her father was a dentist who sometimes helped Crow's uncle, Matthew Baird, a conservative Member of Parliament, to write his speeches.
 The death of her father in 1931 plunged her family into poverty, and they moved to Melbourne.

 Crow was educated at Pleasant Street State School and, from 1930, attended Ballarat Church of England Girls Grammar School (CEGGS) on scholarship.
 From 1934 to 1936 she attended Emily McPherson College of Domestic Economy and gained a Diploma of Institutional Management and Dietetics, graduating with distinction.
 She entered on a "Free Place" and then, based on her marks, gained a Senior Technical Scholarship for the following years.
 However, she was unable to gain the qualification of 'dietician' because it required a further year of unpaid hospital work and self-funding of expenses such as a uniform.

 Crow met Maurie Crow in 1936, they married in 1937 and had two children (1940 & 1942).
 They lived in The Dandenongs until towards the end of World War II, when they moved to Brunswick, Coburg and later North Melbourne.

 In 1945 Crow received a bursary to train in social work at the University of Melbourne.
 This was a special one-year course in Group Work Techniques, Youth Leadership, as preparation for the post-war expansion of social services.

 In 1988 her husband Maurie died.
-Crow died on 9 April 1999.
+Crow died on 9 April 1999 at Horsham, Victoria.